mixu/minilog/readme.md

 ## Using it in the browser

-TODO - use Glue or onejs.
+TODO - use glue, onejs or browserbuild.

 Logging window.onerror (assuming log is a reference to a logger):